Hi, I’m Gabrielle,

 pronounced with a long “A” sound,

-and I’m a problem-solver.
+and I’m a storyteller.

 At a glance